Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Overall dimensions: 124" W x 119" D x 28" H.

-• Configuration options: left-arm and right-arm orientation options shown with pricing by selection.
+• Configuration options: left-arm and right-arm orientation choices are available.

 • Frame: solid, reinforced hardwood.